d-r-o-w-e/lbvslfc/index.md

 Finally, I show results for images taken on a cellphone.
 Since the original light field camera has a very small baseline and the views are very well-calibrated, it is clear that using cellphone images will not get perfect results on a network trained on the light field images.
 However, the results still retain some quailty, and it is nonetheless interesting that one can synthesize these views at this quality from cellphone images.

+Phone Image Video
 <!-- <video width="541" height="376" controls>
   <source src="movie.mp4" type="video/mp4"/>
 Your browser does not support the video tag.
 </video> -->

 <h2> Conclusion </h2>
+I had a fun time implementing this paper, and I learned quite a bit about view synthesis and neural network implementation.
+I am proud of my network's results, especially considering the storage/memory/execution limitations imposed by DataHub.